German Shepherd

 Handling is a core fit gate

 German Shepherd fit depends on more than admiration for intelligence.
-Runtime handling, guarding, and owner-experience signals point toward a dog that often needs consistent training, calm leadership, visitor management, and clear household rules.
+Breed profile signals around handling, guarding, and owner-experience point toward a dog that often needs consistent training, calm leadership, visitor management, and clear household rules.
 The better match is an owner who can build manners before problems appear, not someone hoping instinct will solve safety or security concerns.
 Size and strength also make leash skills, greetings, and child supervision more important than they may feel during puppy selection.
 A realistic plan should include training help if confidence is low.

 Purposeful work beats casual exercise

-This page should frame activity as repeated structure, not just long walks.
-Scoring V2 mental-stimulation and training dimensions support daily practice, problem-solving, calm settling, and predictable recovery.
+This guidance should frame activity as repeated structure, not just long walks.
+The mental-stimulation and training fit signals support daily practice, problem-solving, calm settling, and predictable recovery.
 A German Shepherd may suit active owners who enjoy teaching skills and managing routines, but the breed can become hard to live with if bored, undersocialized, or left to invent its own job.
 The question is whether the owner can keep training and enrichment consistent on ordinary workdays, including busy weeks when motivation drops.

 Keep in mind